Vchitect/RAPO/README.md

 ## ✒️ Citation
-If you find our work helpful for your research, please consider giving a star ⭐ and citation 📝
+If you find our work helpful for your research, please consider giving a citation 📝

 ```
 @article{gao2025rapopp,